SpunkyTheHedgeHog/School-Mass-Notes/Obsidian Vault/TGD INDEX.md

 By **1936**, 26 billion dollars a day are lost by farmers.
 250,000 farmers are fleeing the dust.
 Black Sunday.
 2/3 of "dustbowlers" stay.
 ### What major engineering project helped to save the southwest of America?
+In attempt to recover, America started to try it's best help itself out and relaim at least some of what it lost.
+After losing roughly about

+Vast building projects - Publicly funded privately built

+[[Frank Crowe|Frank 'hurry up' Crowe]] built a damn over the Colorado river, called [[The Hoover Dam]], named after [[Herbert Hoover]]

+The water and hydroelectricity will transform the whole of the Southwest.
+Nevada, Arizona, California, still benefit from the hydroelectricity today.

+**March 4th, 1931** : The government gives the go-ahead to build [[The Hoover Dam]]

+Even before it was built, it was seen as a metaphor

+[[The Hoover Damn]] would cost 1 million dollars to build.
+Frank would receive a 2.5% cut of the Dam's profit.

+42,000 men come across the country looking for jobs.

+[[Frank Crowe]] takes 5,000 men out of the 42,000 people who spent 'maybe' the majority of their savings to travel.

+It was survival of the fittest, known as [[Social Darwinism]]
 ### How did this project help the southwest and America?
 What states did it mainly benefit?

 ### What was the name of the man responsible for building this great engineering marvel?